swagtop/bevy-flake/docs/pitfalls.md

 You are trying to compile to MacOS without adding a link to the MacOS SDK.
 Check out the [MacOS section.](macos.md)

+## Mimalloc on `wasm32-unknown-unknown`

+Currently you cannot compile with mimalloc on WASM targets.